woo-j/triton/README.md

 * Most of the functions of the Monitor
 * Entering programs using the Monitor and running them (options P and G)
 * Push buttons PB1-PB4 mapped to F1-F4
+* Monitor will output to a file TAPE with option O

 Things which kind of work:
 * Keyboard emulation has only been tested with UK keyboard